 3. Business travel insurance policies

-4. Details about approved secure payment methods
+4. Secure payment methods

 Centralize your business travel bookings

 Using multiple agents and websites for booking business travel increases your chances of fraudulent bookings.
-By centralizing this planning in a single system for easier monitoring, you can better manage each aspect of business travel – and stay safe from scammers.
+By centralizing this planning in a single system for easier monitoring, you can better manage every aspect of business travel – and stay safe from scammers.

 Suggested articles